oslo-project/oauth2/docs/pages/reference/main/sendTokenRevocationRequest.md

 # sendTokenRevocationRequest()

-Sends a token revocation request to the token revocation endpoint as defined in [RFC 7009 section 2](https://datatracker.ietf.org/doc/html/rfc7009#section-2).
+Sends a token revocation request to the token revocation endpoint as defined in [RFC 7009 §2](https://datatracker.ietf.org/doc/html/rfc7009#section-2).
 Throws a [`OAuth2RequestError`](/reference/main/OAuth2RequestError) on error responses.
 Can also throw one of the exceptions from the global `fetch()`.

-See [RFC 7009 section 2.2.1](https://datatracker.ietf.org/doc/html/rfc7009#section-2.2.1) for a full list of error messages.
+See [RFC 7009 §2.2.1](https://datatracker.ietf.org/doc/html/rfc7009#section-2.2.1) for a full list of error messages.

 ## Definition